MileHacker Logo

 Spring & Summer Attire

 Spring (Mar-May): Pack light to medium layers: sweaters, light jackets, long-sleeved shirts.
 Weather can change, so bring rain gear (compact umbrella, light waterproof jacket) for infrequent showers.
-Summer (Jun-Aug): Focus on lightweight, breathable fabrics like cotton or linen.
+Summer (Jun-Aug): Focus on lightweight, fabrics that breathe like cotton or linen.
 Pack shorts, t-shirts, and dresses.
 A light sweater or shawl suits air-conditioned indoor spaces, which may be quite cool.
 Rain gear for heavy plum rain season downpours.

 Spring & Summer Checklist